zrajna/icvmbi_exercises/python/README.md

 # Python specific instructions

-See general instructions for the exercises [here](../README.md)
+See general instructions for the exercises [here](../README.md).

+Complete the functions specified by the exercise in a single file (e.g. `ex1_functions.py`), and submit it in [moodle](https://moodle.oulu.fi/course/view.php?id=4366&section=3).

 ## Installation

-Python 3.5 or newer and pip are required
+Python 3.5 or newer (preferably 3.8) and pip are required.

 ### Install python, pip and setuptools